taylor-j-murray/Computer-Science-Projects/Cryptography Projects/A Substitution Decryptor/README.md

 1. Download substitution_decrypter.py
 2. Open the file in an IDE such as VS Code or Jupyter Notebooks.
 3. Run the code.
-4. Use the function `initial_possible_key` on a message you know to be encrypted by a monoalphabetical substitution cipher
+4. Use the function `initial_possible_key` on a message you know to be encrypted by a monoalphabetic substitution cipher
     - The function `initial_possible_key` creates a key for decryption based on frequency anlaysis.
 5. Use the function `try_possible_key` on the encrypted message and the return of `initial_possible_key` from step 4.
 6. Utilize the function `old_to_new_key` to change the decryption key as needed.